Mellick-Bot/fosscord.js/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 name: Feature request
-about: Request a feature for the core fosscord.js library
+about: Request a feature for the core fosscord-gopnik library
 title: ''
 labels: 'feature request'
 assignees: ''